-7.6.5.1.5 Minimum capital adequacy requirements - Basel II
+6.6.5.1.5 Minimum capital adequacy requirements - Basel III/CRR

-Different models for credit [Probability of Default (PD), Loss Given Default (LGD), Exposure At Default (EAD)] as well as market and operational risks have been elaborated in conformity with Basel II.
+Different models for credit [Probability of Default (PD), Loss Given Default (LGD), Exposure At Default (EAD)] as well as market and operational risks have been elaborated in conformity with the European regulation implementing Basel III (CRR).
 They are used within the entire ING Group.